List of most-listened-to radio programs: Popular radio shows in the United States

 The total listenership for terrestrial radio in the United States as of January 2025 was 256 million, up from 230 million in 2024.
 Of the 121 million listeners in markets served by portable people meters in 2021, an average of 7.5 million are listening to a radio at any given time, up slightly from 2020.
 68 percent of homes have at least one radio, with the average home having 1.5 radios as of 2020, both figures being steep declines from 2008.
 An estimated 12% of listenership to FCC-licensed AM and FM radio stations comes from means other than the actual AM or FM signal itself, usually an Internet radio stream.

 Sirius XM Radio has a base of 34.3 million subscribers as of 2020.
 American Top 40 attracts over 20 million listeners per week.
 The late Rush Limbaugh's show was the number-one commercial talk show from 1991 until Limbaugh's death in February 2021.
-NPR's Morning Edition and All Things Considered are the two most popular news programs.The late Tom Kent self-estimated his listenership in 2014 at over 23 million weekly listeners over all of his network's programs, which span the classic hits, adult hits and hot adult contemporary formats.
+NPR's Morning Edition and All Things Considered are the two most popular news programmes.The late Tom Kent self-estimated his listenership in 2014 at over 23 million weekly listeners over all of his network's programmes, which span the classic hits, adult hits and hot adult contemporary formats.
 NPR has an overall listenership of 57 million listeners weekly across all shows and platforms as of 2020, with a growing proportion of that figure coming from off-air platforms.